GSA/modus-operandi/README.md

 > The purpose of Project MyUSA is to reimagine how citizens interact with government through an experience designed around their needs rather than a confusing and fragmented bureaucracy.

 ## Todo
- - Test coverage!
+ - Test coverage
+ - Recursive operation creation
- - Caching memcached strategy
+ - Caching strategy
  - OAuth provider support
- - Create multi-level, process-agnostic model
+ - <s>Create multi-level, process-agnostic model</s>

 ## Contributing